joba01/silent-streets/README.md

 ### Notebook 03_create_html.ipynb

 This notebook creates the HTML file with the layers of the map.
 The notebook uses the folium library.

+## Used Data/Licences

+Shools in Styria/Austria Datasource: CC-BY-4.0: Land Steiermark - data.steiermark.gv.at